DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### WDS Endpoint

-WDS endpoint URL can be aquired from Leo APIs and should soon be available in a enviromental variable in the notebook VM.
+WDS endpoint URL can be acquired from Leo APIs and should soon be available in a environmental variable in the notebook VM.

-However, if for some reason it is not, or you are looking to write data into a different workspace data table that you also have access to (remember this will only work if the token you generated has access to that workspace), it can be aquired by calling the following code
+However, if for some reason it is not, or you are looking to write data into a different workspace data table that you also have access to (remember this will only work if the token you generated has access to that workspace), it can be acquired by calling the following code

 Replace env with "dev" or "prod", based on where your workspace is running.
 Workspace Id can be located either on the Data tab by clicking "Data Table Status" or from the following env variable in the notebook: os.environ['WORKSPACE_ID']
 ```